almaastaj/python_exercise/Arithematic formater Project1/Arithematic formater.md

 ## Situations that will return an error: (Constraints)

-1. The limit is five, anything more will return: Error: Too many problems.
+1. The limit is five, anything more will return: **Error: Too many problems.**
-2. function will accept are addition and subtraction.Error: Operator must be '+' or '-'.
+2. function will accept are addition and subtraction. **Error: Operator must be '+' or '-'.**
 3. Each number (operand) should only contain digits.
 Otherwise, the function will return:
    **Error: Numbers must only contain digits.**
 4. Each operand (aka number on each side of the operator) has a max of four digits in width.